Brittdrog/Drogemoller_lab_website/content/authors/msarvis/_index.md

 superuser: true

 # Role/position (add your position)
-role: MSc Student
+role: Mackenzie Wilke <br> MSc Student

 # Organizations/Affiliations (add your name and web address, if you have one)
-organizations:
+#organizations:
-- name: Mackenzie Wilke
+#- name: Mackenzie Wilke

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
 bio: MacKenzie Wilke is a MSc student in the Department of Biochemistry & Medical Genetics at the University of Manitoba.